jensenw1/ODTQA-FoRe/README.md

 ## Overview

 This project provides a script to run the model service with configurable parameters.
-Follow the steps below to set up the environment, install dependencies, and execute the script.
+Follow the steps below to set up the environment, install dependencies, start the necessary database container, and execute the script.

 ---